Isms

 COOPERATIVISM

 The philosophy and practices emergent from the Cooperative Identity constitute “cooperativism,” which has evolved not only from a more than century long tradition dating back the the Rochdale Equitable Society of Pioneers, but is a formalized expression of instinctually and intentionally cooperative social systems throughout human history.1 While much of the natural human compulsion for cooperation has been eclipsed by society’s prevailing individualism, there are some communities in which a cooperative approach still drives relationships.
-Many indigenous communities, in particular, have struggled against colonizers, settlers, and modern multinational corporations, while still managing to maintain communitarian value systems.2 Even within communities wholly shaped by capitalism or explicitly non-communitarian value systems, humans will spontaneously or organically cooperate.3 4 A significant reason for why the work and traditions of RESP were sufficiently preserved over time to shape a global movement is because, while they were economically oppressed, they were “safe” from the violent mechanisms of white supremacy, in particular, ensuring their written history and practices were much less likely to be forgotten or destroyed.
+Many indigenous communities, in particular, have struggled against colonizers, settlers, and modern multinational corporations, while still managing to maintain communitarian value systems.2 Even within communities wholly shaped by capitalism or explicitly non-communitarian value systems, humans will spontaneously or organically cooperate.3, 4 A significant reason for why the work and traditions of RESP were sufficiently preserved over time to shape a global movement is because, while they were economically oppressed, they were “safe” from the violent mechanisms of white supremacy, in particular, ensuring their written history and practices were much less likely to be forgotten or destroyed.

 An early 20th century quote, sourced from a newsletter of a consumers’ cooperative in Great Britain that emerged from the RESP and is included in the Guidance Notes to the Cooperative Principles, speaks to this history clearly: